Limited time only

 Where to find owner's equity

-You can find your owner's equity figure in two key financial reports:
+You can find your owner's equity figure in 2 key financial reports.
+Both give you valuable information, but they show your equity from different angles.

-- Balance sheet: Listed in the equity section, below assets and liabilities
+• Balance sheet: lists your equity in the equity section, below assets and liabilities.
+It shows your equity at a single point in time.

-- Statement of owner's equity: Shows how your equity changed during a specific period
+• Statement of owner's equity: shows how your equity changed during a specific period, including the effects of profits, losses, investments, and withdrawals.

 What is a statement of owner's equity?